Squish for Qt Tutorials

 • Visual VPs, which contain properties and screenshots for an entire tree of objects.

 Regular Verification Points are stored as XML files in the test case or test suite resources, and contain the value(s) that need to be compared.
+This includes images in the case of Screenshot or Visual VPs.
 These verification points can be reused across test cases, and can verify many values in a single line of script code.

 We will verify that the "Jane Doe" entry's email address and phone number match the ones entered, and put the verifications immediately after the ones we inserted during recording.